 Karen was only 22 years old and she left behind her six-week-old daughter, Hannah.
-In the beginning, Phi Sigma Pi created the Walk for Hannah, meant to raise money for Hannah's medical costs.
+In the beginning, Phi Sigma Pi created the Walk for Hannah, meant to raise money toward a college fund for Hannah.

 The Walk for Hannah subsequently became Karen's Walk, and has since raised over $25,000 for cardiomyopathy research.